amrit110/safe_problem/README.md

 search tree (insertion, deletion, search) which is the average case time complexity in general.
 But for the given problem, since we will never have a worst case (fully unbalanced tree), we can safely assume the average case time complexity.

+* We also assume that steps where sorting is involved, this is done using merge sort, which would give `O(N * log(N))` time complexity.
+In python `timsort` is used which is more efficient.

 * During the sweep-line, since we process the events which are sorted along column coordinate and the range search also is done from top to bottom (row coordinate), the